What Is Sorting A Pivot Table In Excel?

-While we have sorting option available in the tabs section, but we can also sort the data in the pivot tables, on the pivot tables right-click on any data we want to sort and we will get an option to sort the data as we want, the normal sort option is not applicable to pivot tables as pivot tables are not the normal tables, the sorting done from the pivot table itself is known as pivot table sort.
+Sorting a pivot table in Excel option is available in the “Data” tab, and as the name suggests, we can sort the data in the PivotTables.
+On the PivotTables, right-click on any data we want to sort, and we will get an option to sort the data as we want.
+The normal sort option does not apply to PivotTables, and PivotTables are not the normal tables.
+The sorting done from the PivotTable is known as PivotTable Sort.

 - First, create a Pivot Table based on data.

-- In the data, right-click on the value to be sorted and select the desired sorting command.
+- Right-click the value to be sorted in the data and select the desired sorting command.

-- Now the first step is to insert a pivot table into the data.
-In the Insert tab under the tables section, click on the pivot table, and a dialog box appears.
+- The first step is inserting a PivotTable into the data.
+Then, in the “Insert” tab under the “Tables” section, click on the “PivotTable.”
+A dialog box appears.

-- It asks for the data range, and we will select the whole data in this process, click on OK.
+- It asks for the data range.
+We will select the whole data in this process and click on “OK.”

 - For the current example, we will sort the data in ascending order.
-In the count of product, Id column right-clicks on it, and a dialog box appears.
+Right-click on the “Count of Product ID” column.
+A dialog box appears.

-- When we click on sort, another section appears, and we will click on smallest to largest.
+- When we click on “Sort,” another section appears.
+For example, we will click on ” Sort Smallest to Largest.”

 - We can see that our data has been sorted in ascending order.

-We have data for a company for sales that are done in each quarter done by certain products for the year 2018.
-We will build a pivot table over the data and sort the data with respect to quarters and the highest number of sales done in each quarter.
+We have data for a company for sales done each quarter by certain products for 2018.
+We will build a PivotTable over the data and sort the data concerning quarters and the highest number of sales done each quarter.